-- No, dogs shouldn’t eat spicy food ❌
+- Can dogs eat spicy food?
+DOG no!❌

 - Eating something spicy can cause a dog’s colon to contract, resulting in uncomfortable symptoms like bellyache and diarrhea ❌